XuHongjun-richard/Propensity-score-matching/README.md

 I just make some changes in the Matcher.py file and

-* fixed the possible fit error
+* fixed the possible predict_scores error
-* fixed the possible drawing error
+* fixed the error that compare_continuous doesn't work, and compare_categorical get all predictors
-* fixed the possible error from statsmodel because of the distribution of labels in chi-square caclulation step
+* fixed the possible error from statsmodel in chi-square caclulation step because of the distribution of labels

 # Installation
 download the folder and open terminal from the folder's location